nbelyh/VisioWebTools/README.md

 # Visio Web Tools

-Collection of tools to work with Visio files (online)
+Collection of tools to work with Visio files (in the browser) The C# code is compiled into web assembly using the new .NET7, and uses that from javascript to preform the tasks.

 ## PdfTip WebApp